simp/simp-doc/docs/HOWTO/20_Puppet/Hiera_eyaml.rst

 Set up the hiera eyaml hierarchy
 --------------------------------

-On the Puppet Server, in the top level of the puppet environment, :file:`/etc/puppetlabs/code/environments/<environment name>`, edit the :file:`hiera.yaml` file and add the eyaml hierarchy.
+On the Puppet Server, in the top level of the :term:`Puppet Environment`, :file:`/etc/puppetlabs/code/environments/<environment name>`, edit the :file:`hiera.yaml` file and add the eyaml hierarchy.

 The following is an example of an eyaml entry in the hiera hierarchy.
-The :code:`simp-environment-skeleton` module was updated in the SIMP 6.6.0 release to contain an eyaml entries like this one.
+The :package:`simp-environment-skeleton` RPM was updated in the SIMP 6.6.0 release to contain an eyaml entries like this one.

 Note the :code:`lookup_key` and :code:`options` keys.
 Also note